of the Book” and Nazarenes in the Koran:

 “Glory to the Lord of the heavens and the earth, the Lord of the Throne (of Authority), He is above the things they describe!
 So leave them to babble and play until One makes them meet the Day [of Judgment] which they have been promised” (43:82-83).

-In ancient Arabic like in Hebrew and Aramaic, the same word ruh means both blow and spirit, but the common classical Arabic language now differentiates ruh (spirit) from rîh (blow – same root).
+In ancient Arabic like in Hebrew and Aramaic, the same word ruh means both blow and spirit (and is feminine), but the classical Arabic language has artificially differentiated ruh (spirit – now masculine) from rîh (blow – same root but feminine).

 Cf. LUXENBERG Christoph, Neudeutung der arabischen Inschrift im Felsendom zu Jerusalem, in Die dunklen Anfänge, neue Forschungen zur Entstehung und frühen Geschichte des Islam, Berlin, Hans Schiler, 2005, p.136.